AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 ## Thumbnail Sketch

 This proposal is addressing the narrow issue of **namespacing for record field names** by allowing more than one record in the same module to share a field name.
-Specifically the record field name is overloaded so that:
+Specifically each field name is overloaded so that:

 - Within the same module, many record types can be declared to share the field name.
 - The field name can be exported so that records in other modules can share it.
 - Furthermore, other modules can create records using that field name, and share it.

-The export/import is under usual H98 namespace and module/qualification control, so that when exporting a record type:
+The export/import is under usual H98 namespace and module/qualification control, so that for the record type in an importing module:

-- Some fields can be both read and updated;
+- Some fields are both readable and updatable;
-- Some can be read-only;
+- Some are read-only;
-- Some can be completely hidden.
+- Some are completely hidden.

 In case of 'unintended' clash (another module using the same name 'by accident'), usual H98 controls apply to protect encapsulation and representation hiding.